simOne3107/R4CogPsy/README.md

 ```
 At least one layer should be added to the function above, otherwise we will have an empty graph.

-If you want to create a scatterplot, you can use the function `geom_point()` which will add points to the previously generated coordinate system.
+If you want to create a scatterplot, you can use the function `geom_point()` which will add points to the coordinate system.

 ```r
 ggplot(data = MyDataFrame) +